Fastly VCL

 secret_key | yes | Centinel validator API key. |

 debug | no | "true" or "false" (string).
-When "true", debug headers leak to client responses. |
+When "true", debug headers are echoed on client responses.
+Keep "false" in production. |

 Verify